ptupitsyn/ptupitsyn.github.io/_posts/2017-09-01-Ignite-NDepend.md

 However, looking closer at how these three classes (`BinaryUtils`, `BinaryObjectBuilder`, `BinarySystemHandlers`) relate, reveals a real code quality issue: method `GetTypeId` does not really belong in `BinarySystemHandlers`, it operates only on some constants from `BinaryUtils`.
 So we could move `GetTypeId` to `BinaryUtils`, but that class is already ugly ("utility class anti-pattern").
 Proper solution is to extract type code handling logic to a separate class: [IGNITE-6233](https://issues.apache.org/jira/browse/IGNITE-6233).
 So even a false positive turned out to be quite useful.

+## Don't create threads explicitly

-**"Don't create threads explicitly"** issue is simpler, `new Thread(Run).Start()` should be replaced with a `ThreadPool` or `Task`: [IGNITE-6231](https://issues.apache.org/jira/browse/IGNITE-6231).
+This issue is simpler, `new Thread(Run).Start()` should be replaced with a `ThreadPool` or `Task`: [IGNITE-6231](https://issues.apache.org/jira/browse/IGNITE-6231).
 Exception handling is also missing in that thread, which can potentially bring down entire process.

-# Controversial Issues

-TODO: Internal methods in internal classes, see https://ericlippert.com/2014/09/15/internal-or-public/
+Moving on to `High` issues.

+## Avoid namespaces mutually dependent (89 issues)

+The most violated `High` rule.
+It tells us that low-level namespaces (such as `Apache.Ignite.Core.Impl.Binary`) should not use higher-level namespaces (`Apache.Ignite.Core`).
+Following this rule provides a proper layered architecture where each namespace is kinda "thing in itself", which can be moved anywhere, extracted to external assembly, etc. This makes refactoring easier.

+Such decoupling can be achieved by introducing additional interfaces.
+In real world, however, introducing an interface just for the sake of decoupling within single assembly is not feasible.
+Most of the core Ignite functionality is quite tightly coupled and is not expected to exist separately.

+Good example of this is serialization engine: (TODO - link blog posts).